 How it all began…

 Whilst no one knows exactly who invented the first car it’s believed that in the 1500s Leonardo da Vinci sketched a horseless mechanised cart which is considered to be a depiction of a car.
-Of course the first car was not built in his lifetime.
-It wasn’t until late 1700’s that European engineers started tinkering with motor powered vehicles, experimenting with steam, combustion and electrical motors.
+Of course, the first car was not built in his lifetime.
+It wasn’t until the late 1700s that European engineers started tinkering with motor-powered vehicles, experimenting with steam, combustion and electrical motors.

 Cars for the masses

 It was thanks to Henry Ford that cars became available to the public, with his affordably priced car and the generous wage he gave his workers which allowed them to buy the car that they were manufacturing.
 With cars becoming more mainstream, motorways, service stations and additional infrastructure had to be built and developed to facilitate this new technology.
 Oh and not to mention the need for car insurance to protect car owners.

-With the amount of traffic on the roads we’re pretty sure that those numbers have increased.
-It’s hard to predict what the car of the future will be like, but with talks of driverless cars, hydrogen fuel vehicles and vehicle to vehicle technology it’s clear that the car of the future will most certainly be worlds apart from the cars we are driving now.
+With the amount of traffic on the roads, we’re pretty sure that those numbers have increased.
+It’s hard to predict what the car of the future will be like, but with talks of driverless cars, hydrogen fuel vehicles and vehicle-to-vehicle technology it’s clear that the car of the future will most certainly be worlds apart from the cars we are driving now.